-First and foremost, enroll in automatic payment.
+First and foremost, enroll in automatic payments.
 Many people don’t do this because they fear the ‘what-if’ scenario.
-Though some emergencies may indeed come into your life, you need to make your credit card payments more of a priority today.
+However, missing a credit card payment can have serious ramifications.

 As you saw above, a significant portion of your credit score is affected by your ability to pay bills on time.
-So if you have a balance, you should always know what your next payment is going to be if you log on.
-So plan ahead and know how much you can spend on those Friday nights while you’re out having fun with your significant other.
+If you have a balance, you should always know what your next payment will be if you log on.
+So, plan ahead and know how much you can spend on those Friday nights while you’re out having fun with your significant other.

 Text & Email Alerts

 If possible, also sign up to receive texts or emails from your credit card issuers so you can keep track of how much you’re spending.
 It’s easy to let your balance get away from you, so always stay on track of what you’re spending.